aster-hu/blog/about.md

 comments: true
 ---

 I'm a senior analyst working at TD Bank in Toronto, Canada.
-My job focus on data management; I write code for my work, but mostly for fun.
+My job focuses on data management; I write code for my work, but mostly for fun.

 As you can see, I do not have a Computer Science degree, but I believe anyone who has the passion to learn can thrive in programming.